jarrodlofy/jarrodlofy.github.io/projects/project-2.md

   - Corona SDK
   - Lua
   - iOS/Android
-summary: A responsive web application for travel planning that my team developed in ICS 415.
+summary: Step-By-Step Mathematics was a mathematics teaching mobile application for 1st and 2nd graders that focused on showing the procces of solving problems and showing how they connect to previous matematics concepts.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">